NicolasMachado/Help-Expat-Berlin/README.md

 ## Under the hood

-* The front-end is built using HTML5, CSS, Javascript, JQuery, Jquery UI and AJAX.
-The back-end uses Node, Express and MongoDB.
+* The frontend is built using HTML5, CSS, Javascript, JQuery, Jquery UI and AJAX.
+The backend uses Node, Express and MongoDB.
 * The website is fully responsive, adapting for mobile, table and desktop viewports.
+* Log in is made through the facebook authentication API and is handled using Passport in the backend.
 * Sockets are used to allow real-time chat and real time messages notifications.
+* A test suite containing 25 test cases is implemented.
+Most of them use SuperAgent to test logged in features.

 ## To work on the project locally: